 Between Queen Bey and her hubby Jay-Z, professional athletes, and many celebrities, Veganism has become popular and more accessible than ever.
 Inspired by the growing appetite for vegan dining, we’ve built a list of some Seattle vegan restaurants to help you find some of the tastiest and healthiest bites in the city.

-Are we missing any of your favorites?
+Are we missing any of your favorite Seattle vegan restaurants?
 Please suggest them here, and we’ll get them added!

 Araya’s Place: This family-owned restaurant’s claim to fame is that it is the first vegan Thai restaurant in the Northwest!
 Helmed by Aratana Nualkhair, Araya’s Place serves a variety of vegan-twists on Thai favorites.
 Stop by for their popular lunch buffet! #familyowned #minorityowned #womanowned